right-rudder/next-gen/src/content/blog/_flying-near-la-why-socal-airspace-makes-you-a-better-pilot.md

 ## Start in the Right Airspace

-Learning to fly in Southern California is not just scenic—it builds professional-grade skills from day one.
+Learning to fly in Southern California is not just scenic, it builds professional-grade skills from day one.

 [Book your Discovery Flight](/intro-flight/) or [Contact Us](/contact) to begin training in SoCal’s dynamic airspace.